irfnhm/irfnhm.github.io/tex.md

 # Experience
 **Software Engineer at Change.org, 6/2019 - Present**

-*    Responsible for creating movements and fundraising tools.
+*    Responsible for creating Campaign and Fundraising tools.

 **Project Engineer – Software Development at Wipro, 4/2017 – 5/2019**